apache/spark/docs/structured-streaming-kafka-integration.md

     <td>SCRAM-SHA-512</td>
     <td>
       SASL mechanism used for client connections with delegation token.
 Because SCRAM login module used for authentication a compatible mechanism has to be set here.
-      For further details please see kafka documentation (<code>sasl.mechanism</code>).
+      For further details please see Kafka documentation (<code>sasl.mechanism</code>).
 Only used to authenticate against Kafka broker with delegation token.
     </td>
   </tr>
 </table>